TV and film locations

 Well-known as the location for both the hugely popular 1980s ITV series and film versions of ‘Brideshead Revisited’, majestic Castle Howard also turns up in the BBC’s ‘Death Comes to Pemberley’ and ‘Garfield: A Tale of Two Kitties’.
 Most recently it appears in the second series of the hugely popular ITV drama ‘Victoria’, when the house doubled as Kensington Palace.

 The stunning ruins of Rievaulx Abbey forms the impressive backdrop for King Arthur and his metallic knights for the latest Transformers movie, ‘Transformers 5 – The Last Knight’.

-TV’s popular animal doctor, ‘The Yorkshire Vet’ hails from Skeldale Veterinary Centre in Thirsk, the original James Herriot practice and often features Sutton Bank on visits out across the Moors.
+Channel 5 TV’s popular animal doctors in ‘The Yorkshire Vet’ hail from Skeldale Veterinary Centre in Thirsk, the original James Herriot practice, and often features Sutton Bank on visits out across the North York Moors.

 - See and do